radiantearth/stac-spec/item-spec/item-spec.md

 extensions may further specify the meaning of the main `datetime` field, and many will also add more datetime fields.

+**license** and **provider** should be defined at the Collection level if possible (as either common properties or Collection fields).
+Item-level definition of these fields will override Collection `properties`.
+If none are defined, the Collection's `license` and `providers` fields will be assumed to apply to related Items.

 ### Provider Object

 The object provides information about a provider.
 A provider is any of the organizations that captured or processed the content of the collection and therefore influenced the data offered by this collection.
 May also include information about the final storage provider hosting the data.